 The Coriolis data Centre delivers every Monday 1-hour (3-hours before the 25th of March 2018) 15 m depth velocities measurements from drifters.

 Most of the drifters are of SVP type (or derived) and are part of the DBCP’s Global Drifter Program which transmits the data in real-time to the (Global Telecommunication system).
 Their drogue is centred at 15 meters depth (note: a small number of buoys (not SVP type) can measure other depths (0 and 50m).
-These data are first collected on the GTS, then analysed and pre-processed (estimations of the velocities, outliers detection, position on land, drogue ) by the Marine meteorological Center of Meteo-France (CMM) in the frame of the French project Coriolis, dedicated to operational oceanography in situ observation management.
+These data are first collected on the GTS, then analysed and pre-processed (estimations of the velocities, outliers detection, position on land, drogue loss, ) by the Marine meteorological Center of Meteo-France (CMM) in the frame of the French project Coriolis, dedicated to operational oceanography in situ observation management.
 Only the drifters that have kept their drogue are distributed.

 Other operational qualification is also done by Coriolis in a second stage (position, date, spike, … - Real Time Quality Control (RTQC): EuroGOOS DATA-MEQ working group (2010).
 Recommendations for in-situ data Near Real Time Quality Control. https://doi.org/10.13155/36230) before the final dissemination of the data to CMEMS project in CMEMS file.